 Here’s a few things you should know before going in to this hearing or if your son or daughter is currently detained in juvenile hall awaiting the first court date.

 In California Juvenile Cases, There Is No Right to Bail

 In adult cases, there is a constitutional right to a reasonable bail in all but the most serious cases.
 There is no such right in juvenile cases.
 In California, you cannot post a bond in order to release your child from juvenile hall.
 Instead, the court will hold a hearing to determine whether or not your child should be held at juvenile hall during the pendency of the case.

 The first court date is an arraignment and a hearing on whether or not your son or daughter should be detained.
-At this hearing, your child has a right to an attorney.
+At this hearing, your child has a right to be represented by a qualified juvenile defense attorney.
 Your child will be informed of the charges filed.

 - You and your child will find out what charges have been filed.
 Your lawyer also receive a copy of the police report.

 - If your child is in custody, the court will decide whether your child should be released to the family from juvenile hall.
 If your child is out of custody, the court may wish to hold a hearing to decide whether or not your child should be detained at juvenile hall.

 How Does the Court Decide Whether or Not to Detain a Minor in Juvenile Hall?

 The court hears arguments from the prosecution, the defense and may also consider a detention report from the probation department in order to determine whether the criteria for detention, as laid out in Welfare and Institutions Code 635, is met.
 Those factors are as follows: